cyberchitta/llm-context.py/README.md

 1. Copy the LLM's file request (typically in a markdown block) to your clipboard.
 2. Run `lc-clipfiles` to generate the content of the requested files.
 3. Paste the generated file contents back into your chat with the LLM.

+This process allows the LLM to access the full content of the requested files for a more comprehensive analysis, without modifying the original context.

+For more detailed usage instructions, please refer to our [Usage Guide](docs/usage.md).

 ## Current Usage Patterns